 Mona Tomlinson Kanode ’81, ’84 MEd has been named Bedford County’s 2019 Teacher of the Year for her work at Big Island Elementary School in Big Island, Virginia.
-A library media specialist and school counselor, Kanode also has served as a mentor for new teachers and worked to supervise Lynchburg College students completing internships at her school.
+A library media specialist and school counselor, Kanode also has served as a mentor for new teachers and worked to supervise University of Lynchburg students completing internships at her school.

 Asked about receiving the award, Kanode said it was “really exciting” and added, “I work with a lot of great people, who teach their hearts out, and I was honored to be chosen as their representative.”